gvwilson/thirdbit/src/fiction/makers-return/index.md

 Most of the doors they passed were closed, but not all.
-The rooms they could see into were full of parts: arms and legs, gears as big as Violet's head, propellors, and once, horribly, dozens of different kinds of mechanical eyes arranged neatly on a wall.
+Some rooms held arms and legs, gears, propellors, or a dozen different mechanical heads arranged neatly on shelves.
+Another held a bot that reminded Violet of a stork hopping from one leg to another.
+"Help.
+Help," it said tonelessly as they passed.
-She reached for Sindy's hand as they passed that one.
+She reached for Sindy's hand at the sight.
-The other girl gave hers a squeeze, then let go.
+The other girl gave hers a squeeze.

 "You will stay here,"
 Patient ordered as Z51 finally crowded them into a small room